-This double-semester course covers topics related to utilising health and economic data to make decisions around the control of animal health.
-The focus is on applying the principles of production monitoring, information management and decision-making processes at farm level in a practical way.
+This single-semester course covers topics related to utilising health, production and economic data to support decision making for programmes that manage animal health and productivity.
+This course focuses on applying the principles of evidence-based medicine, production monitoring, and decision-making at the farm level in a practical way.
 A broader context is provided of the structure and operation of veterinary services, industry-level process control, and the importance of animal health economics.

 Please note: Courses are revised following each offering.
 Details of content and assessment are subject to change between offerings.

 Students who successfully complete this course should be able to: